Dr. med. Dirk Manski

 Definition and Indications for Colon Conduit

 The colon conduit is an incontinent heterotopic urinary diversion after cystectomy.
 The ureters are anastomosed with a short colonic segment, which is passed through the abdominal wall as a stoma.
-A colonic conduit should be preferred over an ileal conduit in the following situations: Pelvic irradiation, absence of distal and mid ureter, short bowel syndrome, Crohn's disease of the ileum.
+A colonic conduit should be preferred over an ileal conduit in the following situations: Pelvic irradiation, absence of distal and mid ureter, short bowel syndrome, and Crohn disease of the ileum.

 Contraindications for Colon Conduit